 German is a member of the West Germanic language branch, which also includes Flemish (spoken in Belgium), Dutch (Netherlands), Afrikaans (South Africa) and English.
 German and English share thousands of words that have common lexical roots, including loanwords from Latin and French.
 Because of the same lexical foundation, many of the grammar rules in German and English also appear to be similar.
 Therefore, anyone who has a decent command of English should be able to learn German with ease.

 Likewise, people who speak other Germanic languages, including North Germanic languages (Danish, Norwegian, Swedish and Icelandic), usually find it easy to learn German.
 In addition, French speakers and speakers of other Romance languages can take advantage of the Latin-based German vocabulary and Latin influences on German grammar.

 3. German Is Fun to Learn

-What makes learning German yet easier is the availability of plentiful free resources that allow you to practice every aspect of the language while at home, commuting to work or travelling.
+What makes learning German not just effective but also enjoyable are plentiful free resources that allow you to practice every aspect of the language through various engaging activities while at home, commuting or travelling.
 These innovative learning materials, which you can all find on the world-wide-web, make it truly addictive to learn German online.

 There are free interactive online courses, grammar exercises and tests as well as free video lessons for all levels of German speakers, free German textbooks and grammar books in PDF format for you to download, free samples of German proficiency examinations, sophisticated mobile apps for learning languages on the go and free online translation tools.

 Also, you can watch German TV and listen to the German radio online for free, play German games, download free German eBooks, read German newspapers and magazines online and find native-speaking German conversation partners for free chat on Skype.
 But, you do not need to spend your precious time browsing the Internet searching for these great services because you will find them all here in one place at LearnGermanOnline.org.

 The Top 3 Free German Learning Resources